descope/descope-kotlin/README.md

 ## License

-The Descope SDK for Flutter is licensed for use under the terms and conditions of the [MIT license Agreement](https://github.com/descope/descope-android/blob/main/LICENSE).
+The Descope SDK for Android is licensed for use under the terms and conditions of the [MIT license Agreement](https://github.com/descope/descope-android/blob/main/LICENSE).